 Note: The IMF commodity price indices were re-based to 2016 = 100 (previously 2005) in October 2021.
-The European natural gas price is the Netherlands TTF forward day ahead price, up to November; the December and January readings are derived by adjusting the November value for subsequent movements in the UK natural gas price (for which daily data are available.
+The European natural gas price is the Netherlands TTF forward day ahead price, up to November; estimates since then are derived by adjusting the November value for subsequent movements in the Rotterdam natural gas price (for which daily data are available.
 The Asian natural gas price is that of Indonesian LNG in Japan.
 Sources: International Monetary Fund; Freightos; Drewry; The Baltic Exchange; Refinitiv Datastream.